WebFuzzing/EvoMaster/README.md

 ### EvoMaster Driver

-Note generate tests, you need an EvoMaster Driver up and running before executing `evomaster.jar`.
+Note, to generate tests, you need an EvoMaster Driver up and running before executing `evomaster.jar`.
 These drivers have to be built manually for each system under test (SUT).
 See [EMB](https://github.com/EMResearch/EMB) for a set of existing SUTs with drivers.